When women succeed, we all prosper

 We are The Prosperity Project™

 Economic insecurity, increased caretaking responsibilities and domestic violence are just a few examples of how women and young girls are disproportionately impacted by the COVID-19 pandemic.
-The Prosperity Project™ led by Pamela Jeffery alongside over 60 female leaders across Canada, is working to mitigate these impacts and ensure women are supported through this crisis.
+The Prosperity Project™ led by Pamela Jeffery alongside over 60 women leaders across Canada, is working to mitigate these impacts and ensure women are supported through this crisis.

 Okay, but how?